yujulian0168/qiyunlab.github.io/people.md

 postdoc:
   - title: Daniel Roush
-    image_path: assets/images/people/Daniel_Roush_outdoors.jpg
+    image_path: assets/images/people/roush-outdoors.png
     excerpt: >
-        I am an Assistant Professor at the School of Life Sciences, Arizona State University, starting from August 2020.
-Prior to this appointment, I completed postdoctoral training at UC San Diego with [Dr. Rob Knight](https://knightlab.ucsd.edu/).
-My academic background is multidisciplinary, with research experience and interest in bioinformatics, phylogenetics, microbiology, comparative genomics and molecular biology.
-I study both computational and biological questions, and strive to expand the understanding of the microbial world through its multiple levels: genes, genomes, lineages, communities, hosts, and environments.
+        I am a Postdoctoral Scholar in the Center for Fundamental and Applied Microbiomics at the Biodesign Institute located at Arizona State University.
+Before joining the Qiyun Lab, I completed my dissertation work under the tutelage of [Dr. Ferran Garcia-Pichel](http://garcia-pichel.lab.asu.edu/labo/) where I examined endolithic phototrophs and their accompanying microbiomes.
+My (micro)biological training has spanned a wide range of topics including synthetic biology, microbial fuel cells, industrial applications of anaerobic extremophiles, and extreme environmental microbiomes.
+Most recently, I have led the development of databases and tools to help with rapid analysis of environmental microbiomes ([Cydrasil]( https://github.com/FGPLab/cydrasil)).
+My current research goals are focused on developing and adapting new technologies for use in microbiome analysis and making those new tools easily accessible for every scientist.
         <br /><br />
         [<i class='fa fa-envelope-square fa-2x'></i>](mailto:dwroush@asu.edu)&nbsp;&nbsp;
         [<i class='ai ai-google-scholar-square ai-2x'></i>](https://scholar.google.com/citations?user=oNXQvWkAAAAJ&hl=en)&nbsp;&nbsp;